5j4/mariusdroughtproject/_pages/dashboard/science/drought_impacts_management/ecology/rivers.md

 ## Key science findings

 * Droughts can alter the processes that govern ecosystems, causing changes to physical character, species occurrences and numbers, their interactions and benefits they provide to people.
-* River flows are reduced by droughts, making conditions unsuitable for many species
+* River flows are reduced by droughts, making conditions unsuitable for many species.
-* River habitats can be fragmented preventing normal species movements required for feeding, predator avoidance and reproduction
+* River habitats can be fragmented preventing normal species movements required for feeding, predator avoidance and reproduction .
 * River ecosystems can recover from drought; the time taken depends on the species (algae 1 month, higher plants 1 – 3 years, macro-invertebrates 1  year, fish 1-3 years).
 Much depends on the severity and duration of the drought.
 * Under future climates, droughts may occur more frequently reducing the time available for full ecosystem recovery.